top of page

 1. Industrial

-• Cap rate compression expected to be strongest here
+Reshoring and logistics demand remain structurally high.
+Cap rate compression is expected to be strongest in this sector.

 2. Multifamily